F

 But the book is as much about Rower’s life as it is about Rower writing her life.
 The stories unfold rapidly, breathlessly, remarkably maintaining their force as they hopscotch from one person to another, one time frame to another (note the non-chronological arrangement of the collection itself) – leaving the impression that every fleeting moment has some profound consequence.
 All the while faithful to that characteristic “unedited” style which makes it feel like you’re really having a conversation.
 “Maybe I’d better cut this part.
 It’s kind of embarrassing,” she admits on more than one occasion.
 Describing her relationship to her PT, she speaks of cathexis: “the investment of mental or emotional energy in a person, object, or idea”; but by the end, it’s clear that her truest attachment is to us: “There was really no one left to tell who would get it.
 Until now, I suppose, when I can finally tell it, tell this, dear reader, to you.”

 Suggested in her short essay on transcription, “you always fall in love with the voices you’re transcribing.”
-Writing, then, for Rower is incarnation – “they’re trapped on the tapes and only you can release them.”
+Writing, then, for Rower is about incarnation – “they’re trapped on the tapes and only you can release them.”
 She calls this “Transfiction.”
 In the same way, the real and unreal become conflated in the psychedelic story “Vito in Europe,” where she conjures a paranoiac tale about a next-door neighbour, photographing her life through the window and push-pinning the photos onto his wall.
 Not until many pages later, after a visit to the eye doctor and new contact lenses, do we learn that her neighbour really did have photos of her hung up; that “there was no metaphysical or existential doubt involved here about the distance,” she just never could see far enough.
 Indeed, through the seemingly fragmented structure of the collection there is one thread that runs deep and remains faithful: serendipity.
 Like endless Russian dolls, there is always a story within a story; a tangent; a consequence.
 A confusing W.H.
 Auden line leads to a phone call with the poet and East Village neighbour who happens to be doing a reading at the very college where Rower teaches.
 He incidentally also seems to have lost the coordinates to this reading, and so invites her over for tea.
 After all, it was her caretaker’s coincidental running into her future physical therapist, and her friend’s accidental finding of an earlier version of her book that ultimately led to the creation of this new one, in perfect butterfly effect.
 Indeed, if there is one God for Rower, it’s accidents.

 Featured image courtesy of London Centre for Book Arts.